Titanium (Ti) – a brief history of the origins and commercial applications of titanium

 Titanium is a chemical element (Ti) – atomic number 22 – and it has an atomic weight of 47.867.
-On the periodic table, titanium sits between manganese and cobalt, possessing a beautiful pale silver colour.
+On the periodic table, titanium sits between manganese and cobalt, possessing a beautiful pale silver color.

 The discovery of titanium